 Ultimately, it’s best to plan for a unique funeral experience that aligns with the wishes of the deceased.
 This is why it’s important to personalize your own funeral or your loved one’s funeral.

 This process can feel overwhelming.
-You want to honor your loved one with a beautiful service while also staying within budget and capturing the unique personality of the deceased.
-And the possibilities seem endless.
+You want to honor your loved one with a beautiful service while also staying within budget and capturing the unique personality of the loved one who has passed.
+On top of this, the possibilities seem endless.

 It’s best to first acknowledge the deceased’s personal interests.
 If you’re planning for a loved one, consider what they’re passionate about and what they enjoyed in their life.
 With that in mind, you can reach out to other family members and friends to get their input.